This blog post is part of a sponsored collection of projects created in partnership with Cricut.*

 Eid Cake Topper

 By now you know the drill!
 The cut files (SVG) are completely free for you to download and use (for personal use).
-You’ll find the files to download here and I’ll also link it through the the blog tutorial over on the Cricut UK Blog.
+You’ll find the files to download here and I’ll also link it through on the Cricut Design Space here.

 Click here for the zip file (this includes the SVG cut file and the PDF of the instructions)